orarun/wifiextender/README.md

 ## Installation of the OS

-To install an OS on the NanoPi Neo ARM board I used [this website] (http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO#Get_Started)
+To install an OS on the NanoPi Neo ARM board I used [this website](http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO#Get_Started).

 ## Configuring the OS